Code-Institute-Submissions/milestone-one-5/README.md

 * The solution I eventually went with to this issue was not the most elegant or efficient solution but I wanted to stick to HTML and CSS as much as possible
 * I found that when trying to solve the issue using jQuery or javascript I was unable to understand what was required.
 * My solution was to have two instances of the NavBar:
-   1. One which would only be visible on larger devices which would not collapse and for this I used the standard bootstrap NavBar code
+   1. One NavBar which would only be visible on larger devices which would not collapse and for this I used the standard bootstrap NavBar code
-   1. One which would only be visible on devices at the original bootstrap breakpoint and for which 'data-toggle' and 'data-target' commands would be added to each individual list item within the NavBar.
+   2. A second NavBar which would only be visible on devices at the original bootstrap breakpoint and for which 'data-toggle' and 'data-target' commands would be added to each individual list item within the NavBar.

 ### **In subsequent versions of the site I plan on only having one NavBar and fixing the issues found using jQuery or JavaScript**

-* Issue found with selected Fonts not displaying correctly on smaller devices -

 ### Bugs not yet fixed

-* Issue with background images shifting slightly to the right when a modal is opened on a PC - this is due to the scroll bar on the right side of PC browsers, I was unable to find a fix via HTML or CSS and so I plan to fix this issue in subsequent versions of the site
+* Issue with background images shifting 17px to the right when a modal is opened on a PC - this is due to the scroll bar on the right side of PC browsers dissapearing when the modal is opened, I was unable to find a fix via HTML or CSS and so I plan to fix this issue in subsequent versions of the site

 # Deployment
 * This project and all project files are hosted on GitHub via my GitHub repository at https://github.com/Jays-T/milestone-one
 * I coded the project using GitPod as my development environment.
+* To deploy the project
+   1. I began by adding the files using the command 'git add filename' in the command prompt.
+   2. I then used commits regularly while coding using the command 'git commit -m "commit message here".
-* To deploy the project I first used commits regularly while coding.
-I then pushed the committed files from the GitPod IDE to the master branch of the main repository on GitHub.
+   3. I then pushed the committed files from the GitPod IDE to the master branch of the main repository on GitHub.
-* After pushing the files I went to my repository and clicked on the 'Settings' tab near the top of the page and scrolled down to the 'GitHub Pages' section.
+   4. After pushing the files I went to my repository.
+   5. I clicked on the 'Settings' tab near the top of the page and scrolled down to the 'GitHub Pages' section.
-* I selected the Source as the 'Master Branch' as all the site content and files stored in and built from the 'Master Branch'.
+   6. I selected the Source as the 'Master Branch' as all the site content and files are stored in and built from the 'Master Branch'.
+   7. GitHub provided me with a direct link to the deployed site.
-* You can view the deployed site here: https://jays-t.github.io/milestone-one/
+   8. You can view the deployed site here: https://jays-t.github.io/milestone-one/

-* There are no differences between the currently deployed site and the development version at this time.
+## There are no differences between the currently deployed site and the development version at this time.

-# To run locally
+# To run the project locally

 To clone this project from GitHub:

 * Under the repository name, click "Clone or download".
   1. In the Clone with HTTPs section, copy the clone URL for the repository ( For this repository: https://github.com/Jays-T/milestone-one.git ).
-  1. In your local IDE open Git Bash.
+  2. In your local IDE open Git Bash.
-  1. Change the current working directory to the location where you want the cloned directory to be made.
+  3. Change the current working directory to the location where you want the cloned directory to be made.
-  1. Type git clone, and then paste the URL you copied in Step 3.
+  4. Type git clone, and then paste the URL you copied in Step 3.
-  1. The command should look like this:  git clone https://github.com/Jays-T/milestone-one.git
+  5. The command should look like this:  git clone https://github.com/Jays-T/milestone-one.git
-  1. Press enter and your local clone will be created and the response should be something like this:
+  6. Press enter and your local clone will be created and the response should be something like this:
 > * $ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY
 > * Cloning into `Spoon-Knife`...
 > * remote: Counting objects: 10, done.
 > * remote: Compressing objects: 100% (8/8), done.
 > * remove: Total 10 (delta 1), reused 10 (delta 1)
 > * Unpacking objects: 100% (10/10), done.
-* For further reading and troubleshooting on cloning a repository from GitHub <a href="https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository">here</a>.
+* For further reading and troubleshooting on cloning a repository from GitHub you can go <a href="https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository">here</a>.

-# To preview in browser
+# To preview in your browser

 If you are using gitpod as your IDE:
 The project runs only from the Master branch the main directory of which is:  /workspace/milestone-one When in the main directory enter the following into the command prompt
 1. python3 -m http.server
-1. This will run the contents of the directory on a local web server, on port 8000.
+2. This will run the contents of the directory on a local web server, on port 8000.
-1. If you are working in Gitpod this will give you an option to 'open browser' which will open the default 'index.html'
+3. If you are working in Gitpod this will give you an option to 'open browser' which will open the default 'index.html'
-1. If you want to stop the local server from running simply press crtl + C
+4. If you want to stop the local server from running simply press crtl + C

 # **Credits**